FormatArc JSON to YAML conversion resultFormatArc JSON to YAML conversion result

 Kubernetes and container orchestration

 Kubernetes accepts both JSON and YAML for resource definitions, but the ecosystem overwhelmingly uses YAML.
-Documentation, tutorials, blog posts, and Stack Overflow answers are almost exclusively in YAML.
-If you generate a resource definition programmatically (which often produces JSON), converting it to YAML makes it consistent with everything else in your cluster configuration.
+Documentation, tutorials, blog posts, and Stack Overflow answers are almost exclusively YAML.
+If you generate a resource definition programmatically (which often produces JSON), converting it to YAML makes it consistent with everything else in your cluster configuration and easier to review in pull requests.

 Docker Compose files are YAML by definition.
-If you have service configuration stored as JSON (perhaps from a configuration management API), you need to convert it to YAML before it can be used as a Compose file.
+If you have service configuration stored as JSON (perhaps from a configuration management API or a service mesh control plane), you need YAML before it can be used as a Compose file.

 Readability and editing